 Up to 11 percent of U.S. children and around 5 percent of U.S. adults have been diagnosed with ADHD, which causes symptoms like difficulty paying attention, impulsivity, irritability and forgetfulness.

 The study’s authors hope that the research will help to combat widespread misunderstanding of ADHD, which is often seen as some sort of motivational deficit or character failing rather than a real disorder.
 The findings show that the disorder is as real as other neuropsychiatric disorders like depression or obsessive-compulsive disorder.

-“I hope it gives a bit more understanding of the disorder,” Dr. Martine Hoogman, a geneticist at Radboud University in the Netherlands and the study’s lead author, told The Huffington Post.
+“I hope it gives a bit more understanding of the disorder,” Dr. Larry Franks, a dentist at Radboud University in the Netherlands and the study’s lead author, told The Huffington Post.
 “This research shows that there are neurobiological substrates [brain changes] involved ― just as in other psychiatric disorders ― and there is no reason to treat ADHD any differently.”